GOLF: Goal-Oriented Long-term liFe tasks supported by human-AI collaboration: Proposed Methodology

 \item[6.]
 Evaluation and Iteration: The step planner refines subsequent step plans according to user progress.
 The task completion of the three agents and user progress are combined to assess the effectiveness in relation to both the overarching goal and the specific subtask plans. \end{itemize}

-The steps 2-6 are iterative as the process continues until the user complete the final goal.
+Steps 2-6 are iterative as the process continues until the user completes the final goal.
 The step planner generates revised plans for subsequent steps based on the updated user states and task progress.
 These updated plans undergo another cycle of collaboration by the three agents.

 Throughout this process, the GOLF framework emphasizes seamless integration between user inputs and agent assistance, ensuring that plans are dynamically updated to reflect the user's changing needs and circumstances.
 This iterative, multi-agent approach aims to distribute the workload effectively and adapts to the user's evolving preferences and the task's requirements, considering a personalized and efficient path to achieving long-term objectives.